SteveTrewick/SerialPort/README.md

 ### Quick start on Linux

-If you already know the path of your serial interface, you can open it directly:
+If you already know the path of your serial interface, you can open it directly and configure the connection like you would on macOS:

 ```swift
 import SerialPort